Table of Contents

 - Must have a minimum credit score of 620 or conform to the required credit score of the primary lender.

-- Applicant must have the ability to make additional investment into the mortgage transaction in an amount to be determined by the primary lender
+- Yes.
+Active military personnel must have the ability to make a minimum earnest money deposit of $5,000 or a minimum equity of $5,000 in the home construction project and invest additional funds into the mortgage transaction in an amount determined by the primary lender.

 - However, for Veterans holding a certificate of eligibility or an honorable discharge via the DD214, no earnest money deposit is required.

-- An applicant must have a minimum credit score of 620 or conform to the required credit score of the primary lender.
+- o An applicant must have a minimum credit score of 620 or conform to the required credit score of the primary lender.

 FINANCIAL REQUIREMENTS